ifad/clammit/README.md

-log-file                 | (Optional) The clammit log file, if ommitted will log to stdout test-pages               | (Optional) If true, clammit will also offer up a page to perform test uploads debug                    | (Optional) If true, more things will be logged
+log-file                 | (Optional) The clammit log file, if ommitted will log to stdout test-pages               | (Optional) If true, clammit will also offer up a page to perform test uploads debug                    | (Optional) If true, more things will be logged max-file-size            | (Optional) The maximum file size to scan.
+Files larger than this will not be scanned.
+Default 25MB

 The listen address can be a TCP port or Unix socket, e.g.: